 The first £3,000 of lifetime transfers made during 2020/21 are exempt from Inheritance Tax, together with a further £3,000 where the exempt amount from 2019/20 remains unused.

 Further gifts may also be made in consideration of marriage or civil partnership - £5,000 by a parent, £2,500 by a grandparent, £2,500 by one party to the marriage/civil partnership to the other and £1,000 in any other case.

 In addition, unlimited regular gifts by an individual out of income can be made free of inheritance tax, provided that the income is surplus to meeting normal living expenses.
 In this scenario, gifts are tax free (even in the event of death within seven years).
 It is important to record gifts of this nature as they are made, in the event that you are called upon to demonstrate that they qualify for this relief.

-A new 2% flat rate per annum capital allowance on the construction of new non-residential buildings.
+The flat rate per annum capital allowance on the construction of new non-residential buildings increased from 2% to 3% from 1 April 2020 for corporation tax and from 6 April 2020 for income tax.
 The costs that can be claimed include that for the alteration of the land – including demolition, but not the cost of the land or obtaining planning permission.

 Planning ahead – Incorporation

 Consideration can be given to restructuring your business as a corporate vehicle, in order that personal tax liabilities can be limited to the extent that income is withdrawn by way of salary or dividend.
 Whilst business profits will be subject to Corporation Tax, planning of this nature gives scope for personal allowances to be maximised and higher rate tax exposure to be mitigated.

 There are other tax consequences and commercial reasons that need to be considered before the decision to operate as a limited company can be taken, but with potentially significant tax savings on offer, this is an area of planning that can prove to be extremely beneficial.